gabymandrade/Proyecto_Bionf2020/README.md

 * reads_perpopulation_plate1.R: script to graph in ggplot2 the reads by population of plate 1

+**discusión**: contains a summary of my project as well as a short discussion of the graph of r

 `/meta` contains metadata:

 * barcode_samples_plate1.txt: in this file we can find the barcodes and the samples name, what is requirement for demultiplexing with process radtags